Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: Summary and conclusion

 The ANN predictions for the $t$- and $W$-dependence of $d\sigma/dt$ show good agreement with the HERA data across a broad range of $Q^2$ and $t$.
 We also extended the model to predict the total photoproduction cross section by combining HERA and LHC measurements, observing reasonable consistency over most of the accessible $W$ range despite limited high-energy data.
 The extracted exponential slope parameter $b$ agrees well with the experimental data.

 Overall, we concluded that the ANN framework presented here demonstrates that data-driven approaches could complement traditional QCD-based models by reducing sensitivity to specific theoretical assumptions and providing robust interpolation across multi-dimensional kinematic regions.
 With the present results, we plan to extend this method to a larger dataset in the future.
-Additionally, our prediction results for the EIC kinematic regime suggest that the present approach will be a valuable tool for analyzing high-precision vector-meson data to be measured at future and modern facilities~\cite{Accardi:2012qut,Li:2022kwn,Anderle:2021wcy,LHeCStudyGroup:2012zhm,Accardi:2023chb}.
+In this context, another interesting direction for future work is the development of hybrid or physics-informed ANN frameworks, in which the ANN is trained alongside theoretical predictions in kinematic regions where they are reliable.
+Such approaches could improve extrapolation beyond the available data, as demonstrated in Ref.~\cite{Kou:2026iau}, where Physics-Informed Neural Networks embedding QCD evolution dynamics could achieve universal predictions for exclusive processes.
+Also, recent global Bayesian analyses of $J/\psi$ photoproduction have highlighted the difficulty of achieving a simultaneous description of proton and nuclear data within fixed theoretical frameworks \cite{Mantysaari:2025ltq}, suggesting that theoretical consistency constraints should also be considered in future developments.
+Hence, we aim to include additional data from other vector mesons in our future analysis, which may provide further insight into small-$x$ saturation dynamics and the proton transverse profile.
+Additionally, the method used in recent studies will be a valuable tool to employ for analyzing the high-precision vector meson data to be measured at future and modern facilities~\cite{Accardi:2012qut,Accardi:2023chb}.